 - Look at baking times and how to get the kind of crust you really want

 - Have a complete understanding of how working with higher hydration sourdough behaves, and recognise how the dough behaves, so you can make a really great open crumb loaf every time you bake

 - For professional bakers Adam will be able to discuss schedules and process in a bakery

 We keep to small tutorial size classes.

 With this course there is continued support when you get home.
 There is home work to do and feedback.
 Students automatically become members of The Sourdough Club for students to share their sourdough bread success, and discussion on.
 It’s a fantastic way to keep you inspired with a monthly sourdough challenge, exclusive recipes, tips, techniques, articles and an interactive Facebook page so students are supported with learning resources, and you become part of a community and this keeps on encouraging you to bake sourdough long after you have finished the course.

 At the end of the of the class you will be confident with all the knowledge you need to bake high hydration artisan loaves yourself.
 It is a fun weekend, full of information and practical demonstrations that you get involved in.

-Please note that if you are new to baking sourdough bread this is not the class for you, it is an advance class and will assume some knowledge.
+Please note that if you are new to baking sourdough bread this is not the class for you, it is an advanced class and will assume some knowledge.
 I’d recommend doing a beginners class first.